 History and Mission

 Radical Jewelry Makeover (RJM), directed by Susie Ganch and Kathleen Kennedy, is Ethical Metalsmiths' innovative community mining project.
-It raises awareness of the connection between mining, metalsmithing, activism, collaboration and art.
-It involves volunteer "miners," "smelters," "refiners," jewelers, and metalsmiths working together to create a new and transparent supply chain.
-The project is both performance and event, linking recycling, reuse and collaborative work sessions with the creation of unique, innovative, handmade jewelry, concluding with an exhibition and reception.
-The project was designed and developed by Susie Ganch and Christina Miller.
+It raises awareness of the connection between mining, metalsmithing, activism, collaboration, and art.
+RJM involves volunteer "miners," "smelters," "refiners," jewelers, and metalsmiths working together to create a new and transparent supply chain.
+The project is both performance and event, linking recycling, reuse and collaborative work sessions with the creation of unique, innovative, handmade jewelry.

 Meet the RJM Team